Akhilesh1902/pub-sub-demo/README.md

 ### Installation guide

-1. Clone the repo in a clean folder and run the scripts
+1. Clone the repo in a clean folder and run the commands

 ```
 npm i